datastax/dsbulk/CONTRIBUTING.md

     1. The [dsbulk-codecs-api](./codecs/api) submodule contains an API for codec handling in DSBulk.
     2. The [dsbulk-codecs-text](./codecs/text) submodule contains implementations of that API for plain text and Json.
+    3. The [dsbulk-codecs-jdk](./codecs/jdk) submodule contains implementations of that API for converting to and from common JDK types: Boolean, Number, Temporal, Collections, etc.
 3. [dsbulk-compression](./compression): This module contains utilities for reading and writing to compressed files.
 4. [dsbulk-connectors](./connectors): Connectors form a pluggable abstraction that allows DSBulk to